Hurley v. Irish-American Gay, Lesbian, and Bisexual Group of Boston: Supreme Court's decision

-Justice Souter delivered the unanimous opinion of the court on June 19, 1995.
+Justice Souter delivered the Court's unanimous opinion on June 19, 1995.
 He reasoned that, even though the Council did not have a narrow, set message that it was intending to convey, the parade nevertheless constituted a message that the Council had a right to protect.
 Noting that the Council had been fairly unrestrictive in its guidelines for determining which groups to allow to participate in the parade, he said this did not necessarily mean that the Council waived its right to present its message in a way it saw fit.
 He wrote: "One important manifestation of the principle of free speech is that one who chooses to speak may also decide what not to say".
 GLIB's attorney, John Ward of Gay & Lesbian Advocates and Defenders, had argued that a banner identifying GLIB by its full name carried no "extrinsic message" and therefore was not speech that could interfere with the parade sponsors' speech rights.
 Souter interpreted the banner as an attempt to "bear witness to the fact that some Irish are gay, lesbian, or bisexual" who "have as much claim to unqualified social acceptance as heterosexuals and indeed as members of parade units organized around other identifying characteristics".
-Of primary concern to the Court was the fact that anyone observing the parade could rationally believe that those involved in the parade were all part of an overriding message the Council was seeking to provide.
+Of primary concern to the Court was that anyone observing the parade could rationally believe that those involved in the parade were all part of an overriding message the Council was seeking to provide.
 Souter wrote that the Council could not statutorily be prohibited from excluding the messages of groups it did not agree with, nor could it be forced to endorse a message against its will.